brucemwarren/100-days-of-code/log.md

 **Today's Progress**: Through the NumPy lectures in Python Bootcamp.

 **Thoughts**: I really don't mind NumPy or CSS.
 NumPy seems very useful.
 Need to go through the exercises next to check my understanding.

+### Day 19: 27 January 2018

+**Today's Progress**: Tightened up the Tribute Page code, worked through NumPy in my bootcamp, and started to finish my portfolio.

+**Thoughts**: Worrying less about daily updates.
+Just been steady work all around on Python and FCC.
+I am pleased with the tribute page now that I posted it to the FCC board and got some feedback.
+Rookie mistakes, stuff that should have been in CSS, things like that.
+Overall, pleased.